MatthewReid854/reliability/docs/How are the confidence intervals calculated.rst

     alpha_upper from Fitter = 68.8096875640737
     '''

-There are a few exceptions to the above formalas for confidence intervals on the parameters.
+There are a few exceptions to the above formulas for confidence intervals on the parameters.
 For three parameter distributions (such as Weibull_3P), the mathematics somewhat breaks down, requiring a minor modification.
 The bounds for :math:`\alpha` and :math:`\beta` are calculated using the Weibull_2P log-likelihood function and the bounds on :math:`\gamma` are calculated using the Weibull_3P log-likelihood function.
 This method is used by `reliability` and reliasoft's Weibull++ software.